-ICF provides program and policy services designed to enable positive student and teacher outcomes in early childhood, postsecondary, and adult education.
+ICF provides program and policy services designed to enable positive student and teacher outcomes in early childhood, K-12, postsecondary, and adult education.

 We support learning across a lifetime.
-From early care for infants and toddlers through college and workforce training, our innovative approaches and methodologies address critical questions and improve the quality of educational programs.
+From early care for infants and toddlers through college access and success and workforce training, our innovative approaches and methodologies address critical questions and improve the quality of educational programs.
 Our 30+ years of program and policy work has built a portfolio of evidence-based solutions that can be applied to new challenges as the education landscape continues to evolve.

-We understand the educational priorities government and the full range of stakeholders active within the education sector.
+We understand the educational priorities of government agencies and the full range of stakeholders active within the education sector.
 Our highly nuanced and specialized support is strengthened by close working relationships with key people in the field.
 Our agile approach allows for timely, often immediate, assistance to our clients.